Hormone Management in Women

 Lost your spark?
 Low libido is common — and treatable.
 Discover science-backed therapies to reclaim your desire and enjoy intimacy again.

-An alternative is Bremelanotide (brand name Vyleesi, also known as peptide PT-141) — a peptide medication FDA-approved specifically for treating HSDD in premenopausal women.
-Unlike testosterone, which works by balancing sex hormones, PT-141 acts on the brain receptors, enhancing sexual desire via neurological pathways rather than hormonal ones.
-It’s typically administered via a subcutaneous injection 45 minutes before anticipated sexual activity, and it is not a daily medication.
+Bremelanotide (Vyleesi or PT-141 ) FDA-approved specifically for treating HSDD in premenopausal women.
+It acts on the brain receptors, enhancing sexual desire.
+Typically in injection form, taken 45 minutes before anticipated sexual activity, and it is not a daily medication.

 Menopause